ie3ul2df/Music-Archiver/README.md

 - [ ] Improve notifications for updated saved albums/tracks.
 - [ ] Document Cloudinary quota handling edge cases.
 - Known issue: Drag-and-drop uses HTML5 API; Safari versions < 15 may have inconsistent behaviour.

 ---

+## Challenges

+- **Static & Media Handling**: Configuring `Whitenoise` and `Cloudinary` together was tricky.
+Ensuring static files were collected correctly on Heroku while media uploads went to Cloudinary required several iterations of settings and environment variable fixes.
+- **Stripe Webhooks**: Handling asynchronous events from Stripe (checkout success, subscription updates) was challenging.
+Making sure the webhook handler verified signatures, updated the database reliably, and displayed helpful user feedback took careful testing.
+- **Responsive Player UI**: Building a consistent audio player with Bootstrap and custom JavaScript was harder than expected.
+Ensuring the controls (play, pause, shuffle, progress, volume) stayed aligned across devices and browsers required custom CSS and flexbox adjustments.

+---

+## Future Work

+- **Collaborative Playlists**: Allow multiple users to add tracks to a shared playlist in real time.
+- **Notifications**: Implement in-app and/or email notifications when a saved album or track is updated.
+- **Offline Caching**: Add local storage or PWA features so that recently played tracks are available without internet.
+- **Social Features**: Add comments on albums/tracks, following other users, and activity feeds.
+- **Enhanced Analytics**: Give users insights into their listening history, top albums, and ratings breakdown.

+---